 If you are already in Switzerland you’ll find offers for local transport and attractions combined at Brienz Tourismus and at your hotel reception desk.
 (Click on the picture for more information).

-The beauty of Brienz is that all the public transport are all situated at the main square and you can access any, be it the train, boat, the Brienz Rothhorn Bahn and bus next to each other.
+The beauty of Brienz is that all the public transport are all situated at the main square and you can use any, be it the train, boat, the Brienz Rothhorn Bahn and bus next to each other.

 This worldwide unique steam rack railway takes passengers from 566m to the end station Rothorn Kulm at the Brienzer Rothorn on 2244 m above sea level since 1892.
 The Swiss engineers were considered mildly out of their mind for this pioneering effort back then and it’s still a challenging project to keep the steam rack railway as shiny and running for more than a century.